 8. EBT Discount

 The Phoenix Zoo EBT discount is available to any visitor with an EBT card issued by the state of Arizona.
 Guests need to bring a valid photo ID as well.
-Available only on Sundays, this option provides access to up to four zoo tickets for $10 each.
+Available only on Tuesdays and Sundays, this option provides access to up to four zoo tickets for $10 each.

 9. In-Person Group Discounts